brylevkirill/notes/Knowledge Representation and Reasoning.md

   - <http://youtu.be/FVjuwv1_EDw?t=13m51s> (Weston)
   - <http://www.shortscience.org/paper?bibtexKey=journals%2Fcorr%2F1406.3676>

-#### Ture, Jojic - ["Simple and Effective Question Answering with Recurrent Neural Networks"](http://arxiv.org/abs/1606.05029)  (entity embedding)
->	"First-order factoid question answering assumes that the question can be answered by a single fact in a knowledge base.
-While this does not seem like a challenging task, many recent attempts that apply either complex linguistic reasoning or deep neural networks achieve 35%–65% accuracy on benchmark sets.
-Our approach formulates the task as two machine learning problems: detecting the entities in the question, and classifying the question as one of the relation types in the KB.
-Based on this assumption of the structure, our simple yet effective approach trains two recurrent neural networks to outperform state of the art by significant margins - relative improvement reaches 16% for WebQuestions, and surpasses 38% for SimpleQuestions."

 #### Neelakantan, Le, Sutskever - ["Neural Programmer: Inducing Latent Programs with Gradient Descent"](http://arxiv.org/abs/1511.04834)  (program embedding)